projectriff/projectriff.io/docs/v0.6/getting-started/kind.md

 The Contour ingress controller can be used by both Knative and Core runtimes.

 `ytt` is used to convert the ingress service to NodePort because kind does not support `LoadBalancer` services.
-An additional change to the configuration enables on `hostPort` networking for the `envoy` DaemonSet in the `contour-external` namespace.
+An additional change to the configuration enables `hostPort` networking for the `envoy` DaemonSet in the `contour-external` namespace.

 Create a file called `contour-hostport.yaml` with the following content: